briantate/cirque/README.md

     * a study of modern control theory
         * state space design methods
         * Kalman filters
+        * balance a ball on a table

-# how we set up the environment with
+# how we set up the pigweed environment
 * prerequisites:
     * python virtual environments: > sudo apt install python3.10-venv
 * created a third_party directory